FTSE extends rally as Hammerson points to UK recovery

 * Miners receive China boost to extend strong start to 2014

-LONDON, Feb 17 (Reuters) - Britain’s top shares extended a two-week rally on Monday, with stocks that are sensitive to optimism over the economy receiving a boost from signs of growth both domestically and abroad.
+LONDON, Feb 17 (Reuters) - Britain’s top shares advanced on Monday to extend a two-week rally, with stocks that are sensitive to optimism over the economy receiving a boost from signs of growth both domestically and abroad.

-A string of positives from Hammerson’s results helped its shares rise 3.3 percent to their highest level since 2008, with the shopping centre landlord benefiting from a recovering British economy.
+Hammerson rose 4.4 percent to its highest level since 2008 after the shopping centre landlord posted a 5.7 percent rise in net asset value, with its malls benefiting from a recovering British economy.

-As well as improved earnings and net asset value, the group upped its dividend per share by 8 percent to 10.8 pence.

-Shares in fellow real estate development trusts, British Land Company and Land Securities Group, also rose by more than 2 percent, putting them amongst the top 10 performers in Britain’s leading share index.

-“When you look at property, it’s always a great barometer for confidence.
-When you see the likes of (Hammerson) coming out with good numbers it perks up the whole market,” said Mike McCudden, head of derivatives at Interactive Investor.

-No sectors were in negative territory and only 10 individual stocks fell.
+No sectors were in negative territory, and only 11 individual stocks fell.

-Volumes were relatively subdued on the FTSE 100, with Wall Street shut for a holiday.
-Just 60 percent of the 90 day average volume for the index had been traded with two hours left to go in the session.

-Miners rose 1.3 percent after data showed banks in China, the world’s biggest metals consumer, disbursed more loans than in any month for four years in January, suggesting growth there may not be cooling as much as some fear.
+Miners rose 1.3 percent after data showed China’s banks disbursed the most loans in any month in four years in January, suggesting growth may not be cooling as much as some fear.
+China is the world’s biggest metals consumer.

 The news was the latest sign of calm in emerging markets, concerns over which knocked 6 percent off the FTSE at the end of January.
 The index has rallied 4.5 percent in the two weeks since the index touched its low for the year so far.

-“The diminution in the emerging market turmoil is probably the main driver, (and there is) a slight sense of risk-on,” said Charles Stanley analyst Jeremy Batstone-Carr, referring to the outperformance of growth-sensitive stocks.
+“The diminution in the emerging market turmoil is probably the main driver, (and there is) a slight sense of risk-on,” said Jeremy Batstone-Carr analyst at Charles Stanley, referring to the outperformance of growth-sensitive stocks.

 So-called cyclical stocks in the basic materials, financial and energy sectors, which tend to rise with optimism over the economy, combined to add 34 points to the index.